 Investors never know what to expect for Lindsay (NYS: LNN) , as it has wavered between topping and missing analysts estimates during the past fiscal year.
-The company will unveil its latest earnings on Wednesday.
-Lindsay is a designer and manufacturer of self-propelled center pivot and lateral move irrigation systems that are used in the agricultural industry to increase or stabilize crop production while conserving water, energy, and labor.
+The company will unveil its latest earnings on Wednesday, March 28.
+Lindsay is a designer and manufacturer of self-propelled center-pivot and lateral-move irrigation systems, which are used in the agricultural industry to increase or stabilize crop production while conserving water, energy, and labor.

 What analysts say:

-Buy, sell, or hold?: Analysts think investors should stand pat on Lindsay with six of seven analysts rating it hold.
-Analysts don't like Lindsay as much as competitor AGCO overall.
-Four out of 11 analysts rate AGCO a buy compared to one of seven for Lindsay.
+Buy, sell, or hold?: Analysts think investors should stand pat on Lindsay, with six out of eight analysts rating it a hold.
+Analysts don't like Lindsay as much as competitor Alamo Group overall.
+One out of one analysts rates Alamo Group a buy compared to two out of eight for Lindsay.
 While analysts still rate the stock a hold, they are a little more optimistic about it compared to three months ago.

 What our community says:

-CAPS All-Stars are solidly backing the stock with 91.4% giving it an outperform rating.
-The community at large agrees with the All-Stars with 91.6% assigning it a rating of outperform.
-Fools have embraced Lindsay and haven't been shy with their opinions lately, logging 128 posts in the past 30 days.
+CAPS All-Stars are in strong support of the stock, with 92.9% giving it an outperform rating.
+Most of the community is in line with the All-Stars, with 91.2% assigning it a rating of outperform.
 Lindsay has a bullish CAPS rating of five out of five stars that is about on par with the Fool community assessment.

 Try any of our Foolish newsletter services free for 30 days.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.